 One simple trick can get you to stop procrastinating – Matt Cutts

 Inspired by filmmaker Morgan Spurlock, Google engineer Matt Cutts decided to try something new for 30 days every month.
 “I noticed that as I started to do more and harder 30-day challenges, my self-confidence grew,” he says.
 “I went from desk-dwelling computer nerd to the kind of guy who bikes to work.
 For fun!”

 If you think of success as a destination, you’re setting yourself up for failure according to Mr. St. John.
 True success, he says, is a lifestyle that you must dedicate yourself to indefinitely.
 “Why do so many people reach success and then fail?
 One of the big reasons is, we think success is a one-way street.
 So we do everything that leads up to success, but then we get there.
 We figure we’ve made it, we sit back in our comfort zone, and we actually stop doing everything that made us successful,” he says.

-Arianna Huffington, Huffington Post editor in chief, is one of the most vocal proponents of the benefits of sleep.
+Arianna Huffington, Huffington Post editor-in-chief, is one of the most vocal proponents of the benefits of sleep.
 She explored them at length in her latest book, “The Sleep Revolution.”
-In this talk, she explains that the workaholic tendency to flaunt how little sleep one needs to be productive is not based in reality.
+In this talk, she explains that the workaholic tendency to flaunt how little sleep one needs to be productive is not based on reality.